hilbert-spaess/hilbert-spaess.github.io/_posts/2020-03-27-Simpsons's Paradox and the backdoor criterion.md

 |**High Risk**| c | d
 |**Total** | e | f

 When aggregated, Treatment 2 is more likely to save lives than treatment 1.
 However, in both low risk and high risk circumstances, Treatment 1 is preferable.
-Simpson's paradox is the observation that taking into account an extra variable reverses the conclusion that might be drawn by looking at only the total figures.
+The surprising conclusion is that taking into account an extra variable reverses the conclusion that might be drawn by looking at only the total figures.

+Let's be precise about what conclusions there are to be drawn from the dataset.
+The last row gives us estimates for $P(\textnormal{Outcome} \vert \textnormal{Treatment})$.